MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace, a 19th century mathematician, is recognized as the first programmer for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine.
-It's quite remarkable when we consider that this was a period when opportunities for women were severely limited.
-She wrote the world's first machine algorithm for an early computing machine that existed only on paper.
+Did you know that the first programming language, called Assembly, was developed in the early 1940s?
+This language is pretty tough to understand as it's written in a binary format, essentially a series of 1s and 0s, and corresponds directly to machine code instructions.
+For a non-computer mind, it would be like trying to read a book written in an alien language!